-You might also want or to enquire with the following agencies which can advise you if you meet the eligibility criteria for any grant-funded schemes with which we are involved.
-If you do, they can signpost you to them with to signpost you onto. we don’t reference any agencies as per the wording highlighted here
+You might also want or to enquire with the following agencies which can advise you if you meet the eligibility criteria for any grant-funded schemes.
+They might also be able to signpost you to other schemes or opportunities.

 Energy efficiency tips

 Simple changes to day-to-day activities could make big differences to household bills.
 These are suggestions on ways to make energy savings: